The Lord of the Rings (musical): Toronto

 The London-based theatre producer Kevin Wallace and his partner, Saul Zaentz, who held the stage and film rights, in association with Toronto theatre owner David Mirvish and concert promoter Michael Cohl, produced a stage musical adaptation.
 The book and lyrics were written by Shaun McKenna and Matthew Warchus.
 The music was by A. R. Rahman and Värttinä, collaborating with Christopher Nightingale.
 The three-and-a-half-hour-long three-act production, with a cast of 65 actors, was mounted in Toronto, Canada, at the Princess of Wales Theatre, at a cost of approximately C$30 million.
 It was promoted as a spectacle of unusual scale.
 It starred Brent Carver as Gandalf and Michael Therriault as Gollum, and was directed by Matthew Warchus and choreographed by Peter Darling, with set and costume design by Rob Howell.
 The production began performances on 4 February 2006, had its opening on 23 March 2006, and its final performance on 3 September 2006.
 The show played to almost 400,000 people in Toronto.
 It was nominated for 15 Dora Awards, winning 7, including Outstanding New Musical and awards for direction, design and choreography.
-It received mixed reviews from the press Richard Corliss of Time Magazine described it as "ingenious" and a "definitive megamusical".
-Ben Brantley of the New York Times said "Everyone and everything winds up lost," ... "includ(ing) plot, character and the patience of most ordinary theatergoers."
+It received wide-ranging critical reaction, including both positive and hostile reviews from the press.
+Richard Corliss of Time Magazine described it as "ingenious" and a "definitive megamusical".
+Variety labelled it "a saga of short people burdened by power jewellery".
+The Toronto Star dubbed it "Bored of the Rings".
+Ben Brantley of the New York Times said it was "largely incomprehensible", explaining that "Everyone and everything winds up lost," ... "includ(ing) plot, character and the patience of most ordinary theatergoers."